 The most north westerly village on the British mainland boasts several stunning beaches, including the unmissable Balnakiel Beach on the furiously named Cape Wrath.
 With clear waters, white sands and grassy dunes, it also faces west giving you an uninterrupted view of the spectacular sunsets.

-Smoo Cave is a combined sea and frshwater cave.
+Smoo Cave is a combined sea and freshwater cave.
 The main cavern gives onto a second smaller chamber with its famous waterfall.
 You can book a Smoo Cave boat trip or cave tour to fully appreciate the natural wonder of the cave and waterfall.

 Ullapool is a picturesque town on the shores of Loch Broom.
 It’s a great stop for pubs and cafes as well as to take a ferry to Stornaway in the Western Isles.
 It’s also the starting point of the Hebridean whale trail, giving you the chance to see whales, dolphins, porpoises and maybe even orcas on your NC500 trip.